TheOdinProject/curriculum/react/class_components/class_based_components.md

 export default ClassInput;
 ~~~

+#### Way To Render JSX

-Now, we can access the props inside of our class component.
-Our next issue is to find a way to render our JSX.
+Now that the props can be accessed inside of the class component, the next issue is to find a way to render the JSX.

 Well, you can do that by returning your JSX from a `render` method!
 You can use the props that you declared in the constructor too!